NixOS/rfcs/rfcs/0127-issues-warnings.md

     kind = "insecure";
     handler = "ignore";
   }
-  { # Disallowed: Non-wildcards are better handled by using `problemHandlers` instead
+  { # Disallowed: Non-wildcards are better handled by using `problems.handlers` instead
-    # The equivalent would be: `config.problemHandlers.hello.CVE1234 = "error";
+    # The equivalent would be: `config.problem.handlers.hello.CVE1234 = "error";
     package = "hello";
     name = "CVE1234";
     handler = "error";